nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 3. Test case: `show 2` followed by `nav` <br>
    Expected: List panel remains the same.
 Error indicating no lessons linked to student is shown in the response box.

+##### Navigating to students linked to a lesson in ___SCHEDULE list___

+1. Prerequisites:
+    * List all lessons using the `list` command.
+    * The first lesson in the list is named "Lesson at Bedok" with two students linked to it.
+    * The second lesson in the list is named "Lesson at Punggol" with no student linked to it.<br><br>

+2. Test case: `show 1` followed by `nav` <br>
+   Expected: Two students are shown in the list panel.
+A message indicating navigated to lesson's students is shown in the response box.

+3. Test case: `show 2` followed by `nav` <br>
+   Expected: List panel remains the same.
+Error indicating the lesson has no linked students is shown in the response box.

 ### Command History Feature